-Acquisition of Control (New Section 12)
+Acquisition of Control (Section 12)

 A person would be presumed to exercise a controlling influence when the person holds the power to vote, directly or indirectly, at least 10 percent of the outstanding voting shares or voting interests of a licensee or person in control of a licensee.
-The bill would authorize a person presumed to exercise a controlling influence to rebut the presumption of control if the person is a passive investor.
+A person presumed to exercise a controlling influence pursuant to the bill would be able to rebut the presumption of control if the person is a passive investor.